lewislarsen/youtube-channel-notifier/README.md

 ### Finding a YouTube Channel ID

+> [!NOTE]
+> This is a clumsy way to do it but it works for the time being.
+Any efforts that could be made towards 'extracting' the identifier through the page automatically would be welcomed.

 When adding a channel, you'll need the channel ID.
 To find it:

 1. Visit the YouTube channel's page